How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 7 – Collaborative

 You can’t realize a business vision alone.
 It takes a talented team that can work together.
-Visionary leaders inspire others to harness their unique gifts and strengths to innovate and find creative solutions.
+Visionary leaders inspire others to tap into their unique gifts and strengths, enabling them to innovate and find creative solutions.

-They create an open environment where people learn to trust each other, and that trust starts with the leader.
+They create an open environment where people learn to trust one another, and that trust begins with the leader.
 As author Patrick Lencioni highlighted in The Five Dysfunctions of a Team, trust is the bedrock of team building.

 8 – Bold